NREL/dencity-gem/README.md

 ```ruby
 d.upload_analysis(<json_file_path>)
 ```
+When uploading an analysis, the combination of user_id and user_defined_id will be checked.
+If an analysis with the same user_id and user_defined_id already exists on DEnCity.org, it will be updated; otherwise, a new analysis will be created.

 ### Upload a Structure
 To upload a structure, you will need an analysis_id.
 You can also specify a user_defined_id to identify your structure for future retrieving.